Mother's harsh reaction to daughter's homemade meal sparks outrage online

 “Honestly, living with a real mother like this is more painful than living with a stepmother!
 Always looking at the child’s shortcomings, without seeing their efforts or acknowledging their achievements.”

 “Don’t blame the child if she becomes weak or rebellious when she grows up.
 Most of the time, it’s because of the parenting style of such bad-tempered parents!
-I really wonder how she was able to calmly record her daughter’s clip, while her child was feeling sorry for herself?”, reports Sanook.
+I really wonder how she was able to calmly record her daughter’s clip, while her child was feeling sorry for herself?”

 Join the conversation and have your say on Thailand news published on The Thaiger.